martinthomson/quic-tls/draft-thomson-quic-tls.md

 server.

-## Packet Number Reconstruction {#packet-number}
+## Packet Numbers {#packet-number}

-Each endpoint maintains a 64-bit packet number that is incremented with every packet that it sends.
-Retransmissions use new packet numbers (and are therefore encrypted differently).
-The least significant 8-, 16-, 32-, or 48-bits of this number is encoded in the QUIC packet number field in every packet.

-Each endpoint maintains a similar value for packets that it receives.
-The highest received packet number is updated as it receives and successfully decrypts packets.
-It also maintains a view of which packets it has successfully received.

-An endpoint recovers the packet number using the least significant bits from packets it receives.
-A simple scheme centers a window around the packet number of the last packet to be successfully decrypted plus one.
-The predicted packet number is in the range centered on that value.  by one and finding the packet number of an incoming packet to be within a range centered on that value.

-A more sophisticated algorithm first checks if the corresponding packet number smaller than the most recent has been received; if it has, then the packet number must be higher than the most recent packet.
-Otherwise, the simpler scheme can be used.

-Note:

-: QUIC has a single, contiguous packet number space.
+QUIC has a single, contiguous packet number space.
 In comparison, TLS restarts its sequence number each time that record protection keys are changed.
 The sequence number restart in TLS ensures that a compromise of the current traffic keys does not allow an attacker to truncate the data that is sent after a key update by sending additional packets under the old key (causing new packets to be discarded).

-: QUIC does not assume a reliable transport and is therefore required to handle attacks where packets are dropped in other ways.
+QUIC does not assume a reliable transport and is therefore required to handle attacks where packets are dropped in other ways.

 The packet number is not reset and it is not permitted to go higher than its maximum value of 2^64-1.
 This establishes a hard limit on the number of packets